DmitryKolchin/AdvancedProgramming2024/HPPotionOptimisation/Docs/DevelopmentJournal.md

 *Figure 18.
 Logs of the healing process.*

-### Reimagining the healing system
+### Reimagining the Healing System
-Int32 -> float
-First of all, I changed all the int32 types to float in health calculations.
-Sicne now we are talking about the percents, the added values are not gonna be integer, and keeping health as an integer value will make it complicated

-Secondly, I created a new potion struct:
+**Transition from `Int32` to `Float`**
+Initially, all health-related values were stored as `Int32`.
+However, as the healing system now incorporates percentages, using floats for calculations became essential.
+With this change, healing values are not restricted to integers, allowing for more precise health adjustments.

+**New Potion Struct**
+A new structure, `FOverTimeHealingPotion`, was introduced to encapsulate the parameters for over-time healing:

 ```cpp
 USTRUCT( BlueprintType )
 struct FOverTimeHealingPotion